xmengkinaxis/CPP/System Design Interview Checklist.md

 **CDN (Content Delivery Network)** are a kind of cache that comes into play for sites serving large amounts of static media.
 Can replicate content in multiple places, based on user's geographic location and the original of the webpage; security improvement, increase in content availability and redundancy, better load times, low bandwidth cost.  <br>
 * type: Push and Pull, referring the data streaming upload and download???<br>

 ### Cache eviction policies:
+Eviction policy determines how the cache handles the replacement of old data with new data when the cache is full
 Policies: Order (first vs last), Recently (time: least vs most), Frequency (least), Random;<br>
 * Order
 	* First In First Out (FIFO), time-serious ???<br>